Cables are outdated, and computers are in.

 Here’s What To Do If Your Electronic Throttle Controller Goes Bad

 There are many reasons an ETC might act up.
-However, the most probable issue is that it’s dirty.
-Thankfully, cleaning an electronic throttle body is fairly straightforward.
+However, the most likely issue is that it’s dirty.
+Thankfully, cleaning an electronic throttle body is fairly simple.

-Depending on the position of the throttle body, you may be able to replace it yourself without undue difficulty.
+Depending on the location of the throttle body, you may be able to replace it yourself without excessive difficulty.

-If you choose to take it to a shop, be ready to spend between $400-$1,500 for both parts and labor on an electronic throttle body replacement.
+If you choose to take it to a shop, be prepared to spend between $400-$1,500 for both components and work on an electronic throttle body replacement.
 Though, again, much of this depends on the make and model of your vehicle.

 Just Because Your Throttle Hesitates Doesn’t Mean You Should

-If your electronic throttle controller goes defective, then do not be the one that waits to take care of it.
+If your electronic throttle controller goes faulty, then do not be the one that waits to take care of it.

 Not only will your engine suffer in terms of efficiency, but it also poses a potential safety concern due to unexpected acceleration issues.